 This species used to be considered a subspecies of painted turtle (Chrysemys picta), but it has been raised to full species status based on genetic evidence.

 Courtship and mating apparently take place in the water during the fall.
 Females laden with eggs will leave water and search for a suitable place to dig a nest and lay eggs.
 A south-facing slope with loose soils is preferred.
 The average clutch has 4 eggs, and females may produce 2 or more clutches.
 Hatching occurs in about 9–11 weeks.
 In some cases, the hatchlings might overwinter in the nest chamber and emerge the following spring.
 Males become mature in two or three years, while females become mature in four.

 Painted turtles are often kept as pets in captivity, however a great many of those die due to improper care, including specific food, lighting, water, and heating needs.
 But in nature, these colorful turtles take care of themselves, brightening their swampy homes as they bask in the sun.

-This turtle’s small size probably arose from competition with other turtles in the same area.
-Their special size allows them to utilize a niche that is usually not occupied by larger, similar turtles.
-Though the shell protects adults from predators, young and eggs are vulnerable.
+This turtle’s small size possibly arose from competition with other turtles that live in the same habitats and geographic range.
+Their reduced size allows them to use a niche that is usually not occupied by larger semiaquatic turtles.